≡ ▼

 Binet's Formula

 To return just a single value from the set of Fibonacci numbers, the function uses Binet's Formula described in the example below.
-If you set the sequence parameter to FALSE, L_FIBONACCI(n,FALSE) will return just the n-th Fibonacci number from the series, Fn (starting at F0=0).
+If you set the sequence parameter to FALSE, FIBONACCI(n,FALSE) will return just the n-th Fibonacci number from the series, Fn (starting at F0=0).

 Lambda Formula

-This code for using L_FIBONACCI in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using FIBONACCI in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code for AFE Workbook Module (Excel Labs Add-in)